gvwilson/thirdbit/_posts/2018/2018-12-24-grateful-for-the-present-you-got.md

 "I try not to be.
-If you get a really good present for Christmas, but someone else gets a better one, you shouldn't say hey, theirs is better---you should be grateful for the present you got."
+If you get a really good present for Christmas, but someone else gets a better one, you shouldn't say hey, theirs is better—you should be grateful for the present you got."

 He was always a better man than me, so as this year draws to a close,